-\\\ These values can only be reported for potash and potash salt products

-D-EITI is a dialogue platform for relevant topics in the extractive sector

-The content of the D-EITI reports is determined in an equal dialogue by a Multi-Stakeholder Group (MSG) with equal representation from government, the private sector and civil society.
+\ Useable extracted output Source: D-EITI Report for 2019 (Feb.
+2022) \\\ These values can only be reported for potash and potash salt products D-EITI is a dialogue platform for relevant topics in the extractive sector The content of the D-EITI reports is determined in an equal dialogue by a Multi-Stakeholder Group (MSG) with equal representation from government, the private sector and civil society.
 In addition to the implementation of the international EITI standard, the MSG deals with other important topics that can be included in reporting and create more transparency.
 The EITI countries are free to work on issues beyond the EITI Standard in the MSG.
 In this way, they contribute to the development of the international EITI and provide new food for thought for other EITI countries.

-Objectives of the D-EITI

-To match the special national characteristics of its extractive industries, each country has the option to determine its own targets and priorities for national EITI implementation.
+Objectives of the D-EITI To match the special national characteristics of its extractive industries, each country has the option to determine its own targets and priorities for national EITI implementation.
 The basis for this is always the mandatory EITI standard.
 The Multi-Stakeholder

 Group (MSG) defines the national objectives and establishes a work plan for their implementation.
 The MSG of the D-EITI has adopted seven objectives for the implementation of the EITI in Germany.
-These objectives can be assigned to three subjects:

-Development of an under-Sharing of knowledge and Contribution to the standable D-EITI report, development of the EITI experiences regarding the which promotes dialogue multi-stakeholder process Standard as a global transabout the national in a federal country parency standard extractive sector
+These objectives can be assigned to three subjects: Development of an understandable D-EITI report, which promotes dialogue about the national extractive sector Sharing of knowledge and experiences regarding the multi-stakeholder process in a federal country Standard as a global transparency standard